-MACI Kits
+MACI Biopsy Kits

-MACI kits are sold directly to hospitals based on contracted rates in the approved contract or sales order.
-The Company recognizes MACI kit revenue upon delivery of the biopsy kit at which time the customer (the facility) is in control of the kit.
-The kit provides the doctor the ability to biopsy a sampling of cells to provide to the Company that can be used later to manufacture the implant.
-The ordering of the kit does not obligate the Company to manufacture an implant nor does the receipt of the cell tissue.
-The customer's order of an implant is separate from the process of ordering the kit.
-Therefore, the sale of the kit and any subsequent sale of an implant are distinct contracts and are accounted for separately.
+MACI biopsy kits are sold directly to hospitals based on contracted rates in an approved contract or sales order.
+The Company recognizes MACI kit revenue upon delivery of the biopsy kit, at which time the customer (the facility) is in control of the kit.
+The kit is used by the doctor to provide a sample of cartilage tissue to the Company, which can later be used to manufacture a MACI implant.
+The ordering of the kit does not obligate the Company to manufacture an implant nor does the receipt of the cartilage tissue.
+The customer's order of an implant is separate from the process of ordering the biopsy kit.
+Therefore, the sale of the biopsy kit and any subsequent sale of an implant are distinct contracts and are accounted for separately.